Citizens Financial's IPO prices below expected range at $21.50

-(Reuters) - Citizens Financial Group Inc (CFG.N) said its initial public offering was priced at $21.50 per share, valuing the U.S. unit of Britain’s Royal Bank of Scotland (RBS.L) at about $12 billion.
+(Reuters) - Britain’s Royal Bank of Scotland (RBS.L) said the initial public offering of Citizens Financial Group Inc (CFG.N) was priced at $21.50 per share, valuing its U.S. unit at about $12 billion.

 The IPO, which was priced below the expected range, raised about $3 billion, making it the second biggest in the United States this year after Alibaba (BABA.N) raised $21.8 billion last week.
 Citizens IPO is also the biggest bank offering since the financial crisis.